-UBS Yield Enhancement Strategy May Cause Losses for Investors
+UBS Yield Enhancement Strategy Caused Unexpected Losses for Investors

 Dimond Kaplan & Rothstein currently represents investors who lost money in UBS’s so-called “Yield Enhancement Strategy.”
 This was an options strategy that was marketed as a safe way to enhance the yield (or income) on investments.
 But investors have suffered unexpected investment losses in this supposedly safe strategy.

 In this case, UBS represented to investors that its Yield Enhancement Strategy provided a low-risk way to provide investors with additional income.
 In reality, the strategy was fraught with risk that ultimately led to investor losses.

 UBS YES Yield Enhancement Strategy Risky in Volatile Market